Effective Date: 7/31/2024 (see Revision Log for what changed on this date; use Questions & Feedback form to interact with University Controller staff)

 Reimbursements

-Reimbursements Yes As restricted by PPS Travel
+Reimbursements Yes As restricted by Travel procedures.
+PPS Travel

 Retirement Parties

-Retirement parties Yes See Recognition Expenses, above FPS Recognition and Training
+Retirement parties Yes See Recognition Expenses (above).
+FPS Recognition and Training

 FPS Official Functions